Jake Hager: Championship reigns (2008–2010)

-On September 9, 2008, Hager made his debut on the ECW brand under the ring name Jack Swagger, winning a match against a local competitor.
-He immediately established himself as a heel by starting a feud with Tommy Dreamer.
+On September 9, 2008, Hager made his debut on the ECW brand as a heel under the ring name Jack Swagger, winning a match against a local competitor.
+He immediately started a feud with Tommy Dreamer.
 He attacked Dreamer on the September 23 episode of ECW when Dreamer attempted to stop Swagger from attacking Chase Stevens.
 He later defeated Dreamer in a normal match and an "Amateur Wrestling Challenge" competition.
 After weeks of feuding, their rivalry ended in November in an Extreme Rules match, which Swagger won.

 He then sought to challenge Matt Hardy for the ECW Championship and was named the #1 contender on the December 30 episode of ECW.
-On the January 13, 2009 episode of ECW, Swagger defeated Hardy to win his first title in WWE, the ECW Championship.
+On the January 13, 2009 episode of ECW, Swagger defeated Hardy to win his first title in WWE, the ECW Championship, and retained the title against Hardy in a rematch at the Royal Rumble on January 25.
 His undefeated streak in singles competition ended on the February 3 episode of ECW when he lost to Finlay in a non-title match.
-After successfully defending his title against Hardy at the Royal Rumble and Finlay at No Way Out, Swagger began a feud with the returning Christian, who he lost the ECW Championship at Backlash, ending his reign at 104 days.
-He attempted to regain the title against Christian at Judgment Day and in a triple threat hardcore match at Extreme Rules also involving Dreamer but was unsuccessful in both attempts.
-His attempt to win the ECW Championship at The Bash in an ECW Championship Scramble also failed.
+After successfully defending his title against Finlay at No Way Out on February 15, Swagger began a feud with the returning Christian.
+He lost the ECW Championship to Christian at Backlash on April 26, ending his reign at 104 days.
+He attempted to regain the title against Christian at Judgment Day on May 17 and in a triple threat hardcore match at Extreme Rules on June 7 also involving Dreamer but was unsuccessful in both attempts.
+His attempt to win the ECW Championship at The Bash on June 28 in an ECW Championship Scramble also failed.

-On June 29, 2009, Swagger was traded to the Raw brand, making his debut as part of a three-on-one gauntlet match against WWE Champion Randy Orton, in which he got himself purposely counted out in order to make an impression on Orton.
+On the June 29 episode of Raw, Swagger was traded to the Raw brand, making his debut as part of a three-on-one gauntlet match against WWE Champion Randy Orton, in which he got himself purposely counted out in order to make an impression on Orton.
 On the July 13 episode of Raw, he won his first match on the brand by defeating Montel Vontavious Porter (MVP).
-He then feuded with MVP for several weeks, culminating at SummerSlam, in a match that MVP won.
+He then feuded with MVP for several weeks, culminating at SummerSlam on August 23, in a match that MVP won.
 After his short feud with MVP ended, Swagger began pursuing the United States Championship.
-He had a title match on September 21 against Kofi Kingston but lost the match by countout after stealing the championship belt and leaving the arena with it but Kingston later took it back while Swagger was in a physical confrontation with The Miz.
-Swagger made another unsuccessful attempt at the title at Hell in a Cell in a triple threat match against Kingston and The Miz.
-At the Royal Rumble, Swagger entered at number 26 in the Royal Rumble match, but was later eliminated by Kofi Kingston.
+He had a title match on the September 21 episode of Raw against Kofi Kingston but lost the match by countout after stealing the championship belt and leaving the arena with it but Kingston later took it back while Swagger was in a physical confrontation with The Miz.
+Swagger made another unsuccessful attempt at the title at Hell in a Cell on October 4 in a triple threat match against Kingston and The Miz.
+At the Royal Rumble on January 31, 2010, Swagger entered at number 26 in the Royal Rumble match, but was later eliminated by Kofi Kingston.